Beanzilla/feather-fall/README.md

 Just add `feather_fall.craftable = true` to your `minetest.conf` (and restart if needed).

 > First run will create this setting to false, so you could just run it first then edit your `minetest.conf`.

-> Alternatively, you can enable crafting in the mod settings.
+For newer versions of minetest, you can enable crafting in the mod settings.

 ## Mod settings

-# A switch to toggle craftability.
+- A switch to toggle craftability.
-# A switch to disable gravity calls.
+- A switch to disable gravity calls.
-# The falling speed when the falling feather is "held".
+- The falling speed when the falling feather is "held".
-# The place within the players inventory where the falling feather must be for it to be "held".
+- The place within the players inventory where the falling feather must be for it to be "held".
-# How many hotbar slots you have.
+- How many hotbar slots you have.